cs544-wisc/f23/p8/README.md

 Setup an SSH tunnel and connect (you'll need to copy/paste a token from the terminal to the browser).
 Then, create a notebook named `p8.ipynb`.
-This is only file we need from you.
+This is the only file we need from you.

 You can create a BigQuery client like this in your `p8.ipynb`: